Installing a transmission-mounted PTO

 Note: Before installing a PTO, use a dial indicator to check the backlash.

-9. Install the studs until barrel of stud is even with transmission pad.
-Typically this requires a torque limit of 30–35 lbs.ft.
+9. Install the studs until the barrel of the stud is even with the transmission pad.
+Typically, this requires a torque limit of 30–35 lbs.ft.
 (6-bolt opening), 45–50 lbs.ft.
 (8-bolt opening), or 40–45 lbs.ft.
 (10-bolt opening).
 However, it is recommended that you check your installation manual for proper torque limits.

-10. Remove the shift cover or inspection cover plate from the PTO to rock input gear with transmission PTO drive gear to get the feel of backlash which is helpful when fitting PTO to transmission.
+10. Remove the shift cover or inspection cover plate from the PTO to rock input gear with the transmission PTO drive gear to get the feel of backlash, which is helpful when fitting PTO to transmission.

-11. Place gasket or shim from your kit over the studs, a thin coat of transmission oil on gasket can help to hold into place during installation.
-Double check your mounting instructions as some newer transmissions (Allison and Fuller) have been designed with a controlled compression type gasket and a predetermined backlash, which is to eliminate the need to check backlash.
+11. Place the gasket or shim from your kit over the studs, a thin coat of transmission oil on the gasket can help to hold it into place during installation.
+Double check your mounting instructions, as some newer transmissions (Allison and Fuller) have been designed with a controlled compression-type gasket and a predetermined backlash, which is to eliminate the need to check backlash.

-Note: Never use silicone type sealants on PTO the transmission mounting surface.
-A roper backlash cannot be attained, and you may need to adjust the amount of gasket or shims to achieve the proper backlash.
+Note: Never use silicone-type sealants on the transmission's PTO mounting surface.
+A proper backlash cannot be attained, and you may need to adjust the amount of gasket or shims to achieve the proper backlash.

 14. Depending on the type of PTO used, place the shift cover or inspection plate on the PTO and torque nuts to specified requirements.

-15. There may be a case where a gear adapter is required, remember backlash must bet set at two locations.
-First, set correct backlash between adapter and PTO and set the gaskets aside.
+15. There may be a case where a gear adapter is required, remember the backlash must be set at two locations.
+First, set the correct backlash between the adapter and PTO and set the gaskets aside.
 Second, mount the adapter with proper backlash to the transmission.
 Then, mount the PTO to the adapter with the correct gasket which you set aside.

 Please note: